ramos-04/gitops-scaling/README.md

 - Tools like ***Kubecost and AWS Compute Optimizer*** can be used to right-size the Kubernetes nodes and resource limits for pods to avoid under-utilization or over-utilization of resources, which will further result in ***cost-saving***.

-- Terraform(IAC) should perform the EKS cluster provisioning and complete ArgoCD bootstrapping(installation of ArgoCD software and ArgoCD Application).
-Post that, GitOps should take over and automatically install all the cluster add-ons(karpenter, metrics server, etc) and the applications(cors-proxy-server, target-mock-server, etc).
+- Terraform(IAC) should perform the EKS cluster and & other cloud resources provisioning, and complete ArgoCD bootstrapping(installation of ArgoCD software and ArgoCD Application).
+Post that, GitOps should take over and automatically install all the cluster add-ons(karpenter, metrics server, etc) and the applications(cors-proxy-server, target-mock-server, etc) within the EKS cluster.

+- Terraform state file should be stored and managed ***remotely***(maybe in an S3 bucket) with ***state locking*** enabled. ***Versioning*** and ***continuous automatic backups*** should be enabled for the remotely stored state file.

+- ***AWS EKS Auto Mode*** service can be explored which automates the management of your Kubernetes clusters, including provisioning and scaling compute, storage, and networking resources.
+However, it is important to note that it comes with a cost.

 ## Troubleshooting